gitikabhardwaj/Precision-Medicine-Genomic-Insights-and-Personalized-Healthcare/README.md

 ```

 #### Project Structure
-- **/data/**: Includes sample datasets used for analysis and modeling.
-Instructions for accessing larger, real-world datasets are provided.
+- **/data/**: Includes sample dataset used for analysis and modeling.
 - **/scripts/**: Contains Python scripts for data processing, machine learning modeling, and data visualization.
 - **/results/**: Holds output files and visualizations generated from the scripts.